BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-rest/README.md

 ### Documentation

-To view the api documentation, start the app and visit /api-documentation
+To view the api documentation, start the app and visit /api-documentation.

-Place updates made to the api in `app/apidocs.js`.
+The api documentation style is with apidocs.js.
+Please be sure to follow the apidocs.js standards when editing controllers.

 To update the documentation run `npm run update-docs`